 Due to COVID-19 conditions in the City and State, we are limiting contact with the public within the Police Department.
 Our Records Division will only be open to the public on Tuesdays and Thursdays from 10AM-2PM until further notice.
 To accommodate anyone who needs a police report, or other documentation from our Records Division, you can email us at: [email protected].

-The mission of the Danbury Police Department is to provide an environment for the people of Danbury that is free from the fear of crime, where people can enjoy a high quality of life, and the entire community can prosper.
+The mission of the Danbury Police Department is to provide an environment that is free from the fear of crime, where people can enjoy a high quality of life, and the entire Danbury community can prosper.
 Danbury Police Headquarters is located at 375 Main Street in the city’s downtown.
 The Chief serves as the head of the agency with one Deputy Chief serving as second in command.
 The department has four main divisions.
 Three Captains head the Patrol, Investigations, and Professional Standards Divisions, respectively while a civilian manager heads the Administrative Services Division.
 The department’s authorized strength of 154 sworn officers is supplemented by civilian personnel assigned to various divisions.
-A private company operates the communications center and front desk at police headquarters.
+A private company operates the communications center, front window reception, and 311 information line at police headquarters.

-- Earned Tier II Accreditation from the State’s Police Officer Standards and Training Council
+- Maintained Tier III Accreditation from the State’s Police Officer Standards and Training Council, the highest level of state accreditation

 - Conducted another successful prescription drug take-back day in partnership with the federal Drug Enforcement Administration

-- Conducted two successful Citizens Police Academies for local residents and stakeholders
+- Conducted another successful Citizens Police Academy for local residents and stakeholders

-- Conducted several highly successful distracted driving and seat belt enforcement campaigns utilizing state and federal grants
+- Conducted several more highly successful distracted driving and seat belt enforcement campaigns utilizing state and federal grants.

-- Develop and implement strategies to improve officer health and wellness
+- Continue with our officer health and wellness initiatives

 Important Phone Numbers